AkiChase/scrcpy-mask/README.md

 [{ "args": [], "type": "key-input-mode" }]
 ```

+## Error Report

+When asking a question, please provide as much detailed information as possible regarding the issue, including the operating system and software version.
+Specifically, if there is an error output, please be sure to include the relevant logs.

+There are two sources of logs that might help in identifying and solving the error.
+Generally, the error output can be found in the Web logs.

+1. Web Logs: Open Developer Tools by pressing `Ctrl+Shift+I` or `Cmd+Opt+I`, click on the console tab, and check the information output in the console.
+2. Rust Logs:
+   1. On macOS or Linux, navigate to the installation directory, use the **terminal** to run `scrcpy-mask`, and you can see the program's output in real-time in the terminal.
+   2. On Windows, you need to clone the project and run it yourself to view the Rust output.

 ## Contribution.

 If you are interested in this project, you are welcome to submit pull request or issue.
 But my time and energy is limited, so I may not be able to deal with it all.